vc64web/virtualc64web/README.md

 it supports PWA standard which gives it the appearance of an nearly native app e.g. runs offline, no browser addressbar and so on  ... to install it nativley as a PWA on iOS devices for example -> save it to homescreen

-The emulation core is a copy of virtualC64 without its usual mac GUI in v3.4b1 master branch March 3 2020 latest commit point fe1629c

 some highlighted features:
 * includes an online interface to the csdb.dk named scene browser (powered by CSDb web service https://csdb.dk/webservice/ and inspired by Mr.SIDs iOS app "C64 Scene" https://csdb.dk/release/?id=171112)
 * supports external gamecontroller